lacaulac/nostr-pubminer/README.md

 ./vanitypubkey deadbeef 11
 ```

-Generating vanity keypairs with the bech32 pubkey beginning with `npub1deadbeef` using 11 threads :
+Generating vanity keypairs with the bech32 pubkey beginning with `npub1dead8eef` using 11 threads :

 ```
-./vanitypubkey deadbeef 11 yes
+./vanitypubkey dead8eef 11 yes
 ```

 Running a one-core benchmark with 10000 iterations (only hex filtering is tested atm):